Zooropa: Accolades

 Zooropa finished in 9th place on the "Best Albums" list from The Village Voice's 1993 Pazz & Jop critics' poll.
 At the 36th Annual Grammy Awards, it won the award for Best Alternative Music Album.
 In his acceptance speech, Bono sarcastically mocked the "alternative" characterisation the album received and used a profanity on live television: "I think I'd like to give a message to the young people of America.
 And that is: We shall continue to abuse our position and fuck up the mainstream."
+Zooropa was also nominated for Album of the Year at the 1993 GAFFA Awards in Denmark.

 Commercial performance

-The album performed very well commercially, debuting at number one in the United States, United Kingdom, Canada, Australia, New Zealand, France, Germany, Austria, Sweden, and Switzerland.
+The album performed well commercially, debuting at number one in the United States, United Kingdom, Canada, Australia, New Zealand, France, Germany, Austria, Sweden, and Switzerland.
 It also reached number one in the Netherlands, Italy, Japan, Norway, Denmark, Ireland, and Iceland.
 In the US, the album spent its first two weeks on the Billboard 200 at the top spot, staying in the top 10 for seven weeks.
 In its first week on sale, Zooropa sold 377,000 copies in the US, the group's best debut in the country to that point.
 The album reached the top 10 in 26 countries.

-Despite reaching impressive peak positions, it had a shorter stay on the music charts than Achtung Baby did.
+Despite reaching impressive peak positions, Zooropa had a shorter stay on the music charts than Achtung Baby did.
 In total, Zooropa spent 40 weeks on the Billboard 200, 61 fewer weeks than Achtung Baby.
-Similarly, the album's stay of 34 weeks on the UK Albums Chart was a decrease of 58 weeks from its predecessor.
-By the end of 1993, Zooropa had sold 1.8 million copies in the US.
+Zooropa spent 34 weeks on the UK Albums Chart, nine of which were in the top ten, but it charted in the UK for 59 fewer weeks than Achtung Baby.

-Zooropa is certified 2× Platinum in the US by the Recording Industry Association of America, 3× Platinum in Australia, Platinum in the UK, and 4× Platinum in both New Zealand and Canada.
+According to Nielsen Soundscan, Zooropa sold 1.8 million copies in the US in 1993, the 22nd-highest total in the country that year, and by February 1997 sales in the US had reached 2.1 million copies.
+The album has been certified 2× Platinum in the US by the Recording Industry Association of America, 3× Platinum in Australia, Platinum in the UK, and 4× Platinum in both New Zealand and Canada.
 To date, it has sold more than 7 million copies.